Communication Science and Disorders

 At the time this document was published, some common program prerequisites were being reviewed by the state of Florida and may have been revised.
 Please visit https://dlss.flvc.org/admin-tools/common-prerequisites-manuals for a current list of state-approved prerequisites.

 The following lists the common program prerequisites or their substitutions, necessary for admission into this upper-division degree program.
 Please note that not all courses within the listed prefix are acceptable.
-For all pre-requisite questions, please contact Jennifer Kekelis, Academic Program Specialist, School of Communication Science and Disorders, Florida State University, Tallahassee, FL 32306-1200 via email: email@example.com:
+For all prerequisite questions, please contact Jennifer Kekelis, Assistant Director of Academic and Student Services, School of Communication Science and Disorders, Florida State University, Tallahassee, FL 32306-1200 via email: email@example.com:

 - STA XXXX